pybricks/pybricks.github.io/learn/making-programs/your-first-program.md

   width: 100%
   caption: >
-    4. From the output tab, pick two <i>Drive blocks</i> and attach them to the main program block.
+    4. From the output tab, pick two <i>Drive blocks</i> and attach them to the main program Start block.
 Leave the first one unchanged.
 In the second block, change the distance to <i>-250</i> millimeters.
   labels:
     - text: Drive block